 - S-rake: or snake rake.
 This is strictly a rake, and probably the least-used pick in the set.
 When it works, it works like gangbusters, though, and I’m very hesitant to take it out.

 Now, that should tell you a few things.
 First, when you see that 95-piece set online this should make you realize you don’t need it.
 I have probably 500+ hours of professional lock defeat training, and I still haven’t outgrown these picks sufficiently to carry more or better ones.
 If in the future you actually do need all those esoteric picks, you aren’t going to want the cheap ones in the set – you’re going to want nice, high-end, individually selected items.
-Seriously, don’t waste the money.
+Seriously, don’t waste the money, especially for a generalist lockpicking kit.

 Secondly, this should tell you something about the nature of my kit: again, it’s not a locksport kit.
 It’s a very functional kit that is meant to open common padlocks and door hardware in North America – not anything the world can throw at me.